nikolovlazar/egghead-beginners-guide-nextjs/lessons/lesson-12/README.md

-# Lesson 12: UUse the Server-side Rendering method
+# Lesson 12: Use the Server-side Rendering method

 ## Background